An expert witness is qualified to assist the court on specialist or technical matters within their area of expertise.

 - unpaid time attending the court (including cancellation charges).

 Read our full guidance on medico-legal fees.

 Terms and conditions

 We have drafted terms and conditions as a guide to assist you when considering the most relevant matters in your contract.
 They are free to BMA members.
-Email us at [email protected] to get a copy.
+Please sign into the BMA website to view the downloads below.